AliceO2Group/ReadoutCard/README.md

 -------------------
 Shared memory is used in several places:
 * C-RORC's FIFO (card updates status of DMA transfers in here)
-* For locks and mutexes (inter & intra process channel lock)
 * DMA buffers (as destination for DMA transfers)

 Scatter-gather lists